TAMILS NEED EXECUTIVE PRESIDENCY

 The Guardian indicates its reasoning as follows:

-[Three decades of ethnic conflict, which took the lives of 100,000 people, ended brutally of the Liberation Tigers of Tamil Eelam in 2009, and chances of peace, reconciliation and equitable development vanished quickly afterwards.
+[Three decades of ethnic conflict, which took the lives of 100,000 people, ended brutally with the defeat of the Liberation Tigers of Tamil Eelam in 2009, and chances of peace, reconciliation and equitable development vanished quickly afterwards.
 The victorious Rajapaksa dynasty, which rode a wave of ethno-nationalism in southern Sri Lanka, deepened the country’s ethnic divide, militarised the Tamil-dominated north and east, and took disastrous financial decisions.]

 The pain of families of civilians killed during this war carries exponential power of Sovereignty – which often surfaces as resilience.
 To the extent they were Farmers their loss became the loss of all farmers in Sri Lanka.
 Work related benefit or cost is relative in terms of power.
 Sacrifice of earned benefits is exponential in terms of power.
 Hence both sides to the armed war in 2009 – contributed to this empowerment of Farmers’ group.